pbl/skanken/README.md

 # Skanken

 ## Overview
 Skanken is a worker list webapplication.
 It is basicly a table containing the information about the workers.
 Made to simplify the contact between a nations foreman and the nations workers.
+Skanken is open source and licensed under the MIT license.

 ## Contribute